gokcehan/lf/doc.md

 You can go back with `cmd-delete-back` (`<backspace>` by default).

 The command line commands should be mostly compatible with readline keybindings.
-A character refers to a unicode code point, a word consists of letters and digits, and a unix word consists of any non-blank characters.
+A character refers to a Unicode code point, a word consists of letters and digits, and a unix word consists of any non-blank characters.

 ## cmd-escape (default `<esc>`)